robert-westenberger/knowledgebase/real-estate/criteria.md

 ## Primary Goal

 Purchase an **owner-occupied 2–3 unit property** that provides a comfortable place to live, substantially reduces monthly housing costs, and does not require a major rehabilitation project.

+I am not expecting a "dream" deal or something unnattainable in the current market (1% rent-to-value, having my mortgage completely covered by a tenant or tenants, etc).

 ## Must-Haves